-MIH 01.00.00 MISSION STATEMENT AND SCOPE OF CARE
+MIH 01.01.00 MISSION STATEMENT AND SCOPE OF CARE

 MIH 01.01.01 There is a Mission Statement written in the present tense that describes the purpose of the service, types of services provided and its constituents.
-The Mission Statement reflects the values upon which the service was found.
+The Mission Statement reflects the values upon which the service was founded.

-MIH 01.01.02 There is a written scope of service that describes the types of patients accepted (Scope of Care), services provided and exceptions.
+MIH 01.01.02 There is a written scope of service that describes the types of patients accepted (Scope of Care), services provided, and exceptions.
 Scope of Service includes range of services, procedures performed, response time, staffing configuration(s), and any exceptions to types of requests that are accepted.
 In addition, the scope of services should be defined considering:

-- 1. Improving patient outcomes

-- 2. Reducing individual and health care system costs

-- 3. Reducing hospital admissions and readmissions

-- 4. Improving patient access to care

-- 5. Improving health care system capacity

-- 6. Improving health equity

-- 7. Meeting community needs and expectations

-- 8. Addressing resource availability

-- 9. Building a healthy community

-- 10. Disease prevention and focus on health

-- 11. Assuring financial stability of the program

-- 12. Helping patients identify barriers and meet their goals of care

-- 13. Deliver 5R Model: Right care, Right place, Right timeframe, Right Quality, Right cost
+- 1. Improving patient outcomes - 2.
+Reducing individual and health care system costs - 3.
+Reducing hospital admissions and readmissions - 4.
+Improving patient access to care - 5.
+Improving health care system capacity - 6.
+Improving health equity - 7.
+Meeting community needs and expectations - 8.
+Addressing resource availability - 9.
+Building a healthy community - 10.
+Disease prevention and focus on health - 11.
+Assuring financial stability of the program - 12.
+Helping patients identify barriers and meet their goals of care - 13.
+Deliver 5R Model: Right care, Right place, Right timeframe, Right Quality, Right cost - 14.
+A statement of support from Medical Direction - 15.
+Establishment of program benchmarks that ensure program evaluation and evidence- based/data driven decisions

 The Scope of Care is commensurate with the qualifications and level of initial and ongoing education required for medical practitioners.
-The Scope of Care should address, as applicable to the program, patient populations served, age groups and their definition.
+The Scope of Care should address, as applicable to the program, patient populations served, age groups, and their definition.
 The Scope of Care may include discrete tasks and interventions or may include delivery of advanced clinical care services beyond the scope of traditional paramedicine.